Frequently Asked Questions

 What is a Writing Center?

 A Writing Center is a place for writers to work on and get help with their writing.
 Writing Centers provide support in the form of one-on-one consultations, workshops, writing guidebooks, handouts, helpful links, and online writing exercises.
+Writing centers help writers become confident in their voice and gain the skills they need to create great papers.

 Who can use the Writing Center?